Environmental law and practice in Australia: overview

 In all jurisdictions, the EIA process is transparent, with opportunities for public and other stakeholder comment.
 The applicant is generally required to provide information about the proposed projects as well as its environmental impacts and how those impacts are to be managed.
 The assessment is submitted to the relevant regulator, which prepares a report and recommendations for the relevant Minister for Environment as to whether the project should be approved.

 Assessment of projects may also be required under the EPBC Act.
-The Commonwealth of Australia and all states and territories have entered into bilateral agreements regarding the assessment process for major projects.
-In general, projects that are likely to have a significant impact on matters of national environmental significance require the approval of the Commonwealth Minister, but additional assessment, beyond that required by the relevant state or territory law, is not required (provided that the assessment carried out under the relevant state or territory law also assesses the impact of the project on matters of national environmental significance).
+The Commonwealth and all states and territories have entered into bilateral agreements regarding the assessment process for major projects that are likely to have a significant impact on matters of national environmental significance.
+These projects require the approval of the Commonwealth Environment Minister, but a separate assessment process, beyond that required by the relevant state or territory law, is not required (provided that the assessment carried out under the relevant state or territory law also assesses the impact of the project on matters of national environmental significance).
+All governments have also been negotiating similar "approval" agreements which would accredit the state or territory approval for the purposes of the EPBC Act and effectively remove the requirement to obtain the separate approval of the Commonwealth Environment Minister.
+However, the legislative amendments that are required to implement those agreements have been stalled in the Commonwealth Parliament and it is unclear whether the amendments will obtain the necessary political support to pass.

 Permits and regulator